Plasma Cutter Torch Types: Drag Tips vs. Standoff Tips Explained

 Can I Use a Handheld Torch for CNC Cutting With Adapters?

-Yes — you can adapt a handheld torch for CNC cutting, but you’ll need proper mounts, motion-compatible trigger or THC, and matched consumables; confirm handheld versatility and cnc compatibility with manufacturer specifications to guarantee safe, accurate operation.
+Yes, you can adapt a handheld torch for CNC cutting.
+You’ll need proper mounts, a motion-compatible trigger or torch height control (THC), and matched consumables.
+Confirm compatibility with your manufacturer’s specifications before you start to ensure safe, accurate operation.

 Are Plasma Torches Safe to Use in Confined Spaces?